close

 Total vulnerability count looks useful until it hides what really changed: severity.
 In 2025, 1 in 10 findings was Critical.
 In 2024, it was 1 in 40.
 Though numbers may have looked fine, risk was out here doing parkour.

 Scan activity this month predicts next month’s findings, not today’s risk.
 November looked quiet, but December showed up with 1.8M vulnerabilities.
 While a clean dashboard can be reassuring, know that it is just the calm before the storm.
-This pentest report surfaces the lag your tools miss.

 Cloud overtook web as the primary attack surface three times in 2025.
-Meanwhile, Many teams still plan testing budgets around web security spend, even though the cloud is now driving more risk.
+Meanwhile, many teams still plan testing budgets around web security spend, even though the cloud is now driving more risk.

 IDOR appeared across all 6 tested surfaces simultaneously.
 It regenerates with every new feature.
 Fix it on the web, and the pattern can still reappear in the next API, mobile flow, or product release.

-Download full report
+Read the full pentest report

-"The uncomfortable truth, as we looked at this data, is that most organisations are under-secured because they are mis-measured."
+The uncomfortable truth, as we looked at this data, is that most organisations are under-secured because they are mis-measured.

 Shikhil and Ananda